mjahidulalam/mjahidulalam/README.md

 ## I'm an Engineer, Developer, and Data Scientist!
 Simulation Consultant with 3+ years of experience developing discrete event and agent-based models (AnyLogic, ARENA) for supply chain, logistics, and infrastructure optimization.
 Skilled in Python, SQL, and system architecture, with expertise in automation, visualization, and stakeholder engagement.
-Proven track record delivering simulation-driven insights
+Proven track record delivering simulation-driven insights.

-I have 2 years of experience in academic research and spent 1 year working in a major utilities company in Qatar as a Plant Operator.
-I've been hard at working building my skillset in Data Analytics through online courses and personal projects.

 ### Here are some projects I've been working on: